lmaoidkgit/AnyKernel3-edited-to-add-spectrum-support-to-the-kernel-for-redmi-3s-land/README.md

 (the source code files have already been edited for flashing the zip file on redmi 3s so, you only need to follow the above steps)

+#### If anyone who isn't a developer want spectrum support just skip the 1st step but follow the next steps.
+Most of the times your kernel name is the word you see in "kernel version" in "about phone" settings.
+Example(1)- while using YAAP the kernel version is "4.9.227~Fluid+#2 Sat Nov 14......",so kernel name here is ~Fluid.
+So you can say anything after kernel version numbers and before build date is your kernel name.

 ----------------------------------------------------------------------------------
 AnyKernel3 - Flashable Zip Template for Kernel Releases with Ramdisk Modifications
 ----------------------------------------------------------------------------------